MA in Education: Educational and Clinical Counseling with an Embedded Pupil Personnel Services Credential in School Counseling

-The Master of Arts in Education: Educational and Clinical Counseling degree is a 60-unit program that encompasses the 48-unit M.A.Ed. in Educational Counseling degree and 12 additional units of coursework required by the California Board of Behavioral Sciences for Licensed Professional Clinical Counselor (LPCC) eligibility.
+The Master of Arts in Education: Educational and Clinical Counseling degree is a 62-unit program that encompasses the 50-unit MAEd in Educational Counseling degree plus the 12 additional units of coursework required by the California Board of Behavioral Sciences for Licensed Professional Clinical Counselor (LPCC) eligibility.
 The program prepares candidates to obtain a Pupil Personnel Services Credential necessary to work in K-12 school settings, provides a clinical emphasis, and satisfies the coursework requirements set forth for California licensure as an LPCC.
 Contact the department for specific information pertaining to the benefits of this degree option.

 Obtain academic advising prior to initial registration.